-Grades will be determined roughly as follows:
+Grades will be determined roughly as follows: (Note that the final grade components may change slightly.)

-- two midterm exams and one cumulative final exam, 40% total - three projects, 40% total

-- homeworks, 15% - participation, 5% total
+- three midterm exams, 40% total (each exam is worth ~13%) - three project phases, 40% total (each project is worth ~13%) - homeworks, 15% - participation, 5% total

 It is important that you attend discussion sections and get to know your TA.
 Section and the TAs will provide essential specifics on hands-on aspects of the course, including tools, techniques and concepts.
-In the past, TAs have bumped borderline grade cases up or down based on participation.
-The course staff hope to achieve a mean GPA of roughly 2.9, in accordance with department policy.
-If necessary, we will curve grades to achieve this.
+Input from the TA's will be used to help determine the grades of students near the borderline.